thurinsen/thurinse.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I am Aaron, a physics bachelor at University Basel.
+I am also a free journalist for a local daily newspaper, Badische Zeitung

 ### Hobbies and Interests

-My hobbies include music, rpg's and fantasy, physics and astronomy.
+My hobbies include music, rpg's and fantasy, physics and astronomy, writing and reading.

 ### Contact me